tomdexp/SilentNightFeverPublic/README.md

   - Players can pull each other
   - Players can stick their tongue at objects to interact with them (pull, push, press)
 - World-Space UI with replicated menus for the lobby
+- An ApplicationSettings system that uses Unity's Player Pref but enable strongly typed variables that auto-load on start and auto-save when changed

 ## Challenges
 Disco Gecko was a technical challenges on multiple features